 Eligibility: All current year's taxes and utility rates must be paid by the due date of the current year.

 Prepayment Dates: Eleven equal payments will be withdrawn from your bank account, commencing August 1 each year.
 The final or 12th payment will be the difference between the actual amount of the current tax bill and prepayments collected, plus interest earned up to the tax due date.
 This final prepayment will be withdrawn from your bank account on the TAX DUE DATE each year and will appear on a separate line on your tax notice.
 Any participants starting after August 1 will have payments prorated equal to the remaining months up to the tax due date.
-An amount equal to the Annual Flat Rate Utility statement minus the 5% discount will be transferred from your tax prepayment funds on the discount date.
+An amount equal to the Annual Flat Rate Utility statement will be transferred from your tax prepayment funds on the due date.

 Year to Year: Your Pre-Authorized Payment Plan direct withdrawal monthly amount will continue and change each year to reflect the current year's taxes and utilities.
 Your new monthly amount will be reflected on the bottom portion of your annual tax notice.
 The Pre-Authorized Payment Plan is in effect until terminated in writing by the taxpayer/representative, received by the Tax Office 10 days prior to the next withdrawal.